Driving the rough 4x4 road to Poughkeepsie Pass in Colorado

-Poughkeepsie Pass is a high mountain pass at an elevation of 12,919 feet (3,938 meters) above the sea level, located in the San Juan Mountains outside of Ouray, in San Juan County, Colorado, USA.
-It’s a challenging trail that should only be attempted by those who how have pretty build vehicle capable of handling very tough conditions.
-It’s one of the highest mountain roads in Colorado.
+Poughkeepsie Pass is a high mountain pass at an elevation of 3.938m (12,919ft) above the sea level, located in San Juan County, in the US state of Colorado.
+It’s a challenging trail that should only be attempted by those who how have pretty build vehicle capable of handling tough conditions.
+It’s one of the highest roads of Colorado.

 Where is Poughkeepsie Pass?

 Set high in the San Juan Mountains, outside of Ouray, the pass, also known as California Pass, is located to the south of Lake Como.

 The pass is 18.50km (11.5 miles) long, stretching from Ironton to Animas Forks in a west-east direction.

 The road to the summit is called County Road 19.
 It’s gravel and rocky, a steep and rough road suitable for 4x4 high clearance vehicles only.
 This trail is tricky, and jeeps tend to roll on it, making it a very difficult drive.
 Expect erosion, loose rocks, sand, washes, shelves, and deep mud holes.
 Obstacles and ledges are up to 5 feet, with near-vertical grades of 8-10 feet tall.
 There is potential for water crossings with strong currents.